mtconnect/standard_doc_generator/protocol_markdown/rest_api.md

 * `http://localhost:5000/probe`

   The request provides information for all devices.

-The following section specifies the details of each request.
+The following section specifies the details for each request.

 ## MTConnect ReST API